Irmadu Biewer Terriers are here! Click here to visit our website.

 Featured in Pet Friendly - one of SA's most informative pet related websites!

 For those of you looking for a puppy: Good news!
-3 Litters will be born during January.
+3 Litters will be born during April.
 Call Dr. Irma Bailey 083 276 5069 ASAP to avoid disappointment!
+Two female puppies are available now

 The Yorkshire Terrier has in the last few years proved